Language-Technology-Assessment/European-open-AI-index/pages/index.md

 ::landing

-An EU-based community-driven public resource on open-source generative AI systems.
+EU-based community-driven research on open-source generative AI systems.

 [Read more](/about) [Explore the index](/the-index)